plarun/autosys-util/README.md

 # autosys-util

 This script is a basic util script to perform some autosys actions in command line for list of jobs.
-The list of jobs should be placed each in a line in a file named "jobs".
+The list of jobs should be placed each in a line in a file named "util_jobs".

 # Usage